ryanozx/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 2a.
-The specified tags do not exist in the system:
+The specified tags do not exist in the system.

     * 2a1.
 HRMate notifies the user of invalid tags.

       Use case resumes at step 1.
 * 2b.
-User does not provide any tags:
+User does not provide any tags.

     * 2b1.
 HRMate notifies the user of missing parameters.

       Use case resumes at step 1.

 *{More to be added}*